Serapieum-of-alex/Digital-Earth/docs/plotarray.rst

 Paths
 -----
-- define paths to the raster file
+- define paths to the raster file.

 .. code-block:: py
     :linenos: